The Club shall be called the “Shiplake Tennis & Social Club”.

 19. AGM (Annual General Meeting)

 At the AGM of the Club, of which not less than 21 days’ notice shall be given, the Chairperson’s decision as to the result of voting on any question shall be final,and an entry in the Minute Book (signed by the Chairperson of the Meeting) shall be conclusive of the terms of any resolution and of it having been passed.
-Fifteen Members or 10% of the Membership if lower, excluding the Committee Members, shall form a quorum for the AGM.
+Twelve Members or 10% of the Membership if lower, excluding the Committee Members, shall form a quorum for the AGM.

 Notice of any resolution proposed to be moved at the annual general meeting shall be given in writing to the Secretary not less than 28 days before the meeting.